 - Look for sunglasses or eye protection that covers all parts of the eyes making sure that there are no entry points for any insects or dust.

 - Rest your eyes.
-Stop more often during sunny conditions and rest your eyes at least five minutes.
+Stop more often during sunny conditions and rest your eyes for at least five minutes.

 - Better keep or bring a spare pair of glasses if you are wearing contact lenses or suffer from hay fever.